AdobeDocs/advertising.en/help/dsp/audiences/sources/source-amperity.md

 1. The advertiser must then confirm with the Adobe Account Team that the segment data was received.

-The segments should be available in DSP within 24 hours and are refreshed as configured for the advertiser.
-Regardless of how frequently the segment is refreshed, inclusion in a segment expires after 30 days to ensure privacy compliance, so refresh the audiences by re-pushing them from [!DNL Amperity] every 30 days or less.
+The segments should be available in DSP within 24 hours and are refreshed as configured for the advertiser within [!DNL Amperity].
+Regardless of how frequently the segment is refreshed, inclusion in a segment expires after 30 days by default or after a customer-specified expiration period.
+Refresh your segments by re-pushing them from [!DNL Amperity] prior to the expiration.
+To request a custom segment expiration, contact your Adobe Account Team.

 ## Step 5: Compare the number of universal IDs with the number of hashed email addresses {#compare-id-count}